 Langport has a number of boutique shops and artisan restaurants, Tourist Information Centre and a Tesco for those branded essentials.

-Shakespeare’s Glass at the far end of the town is definitely worth a visit, as are the many wonderful boutiques and eateries.
+Shakespeare’s Glass at the far end of the town is definitely worth a visit.

 Locally there are many attractions to visit, Ancient Monuments such as Glastonbury Abbey and Tor or historic sites like Barrow Mump or Muchelney Abbey.

 Why not visit the Cathedral City of Wells or Castles of Taunton, Sherbourne and Dunster.

 If shopping is your thing then a trip to Street, famous for its Clarks shoes and now the Clarks Outlet Village, is well worth a visit as are the towns of Taunton, Sherbourne and Yeovil.

 If cider or beer is your thing then why not visit Harry’s Cider Farm, a 20 minute walk from the cottages, or the Award Winning Halfway House pub just a short stroll away, famed for its Real Ales and delicious home cooked food.

 For walkers there are many local trails including Monarchs Way, The Macmillan Way, Weh Brit Valley Way, The River Parrett Trail, The Leland Trail or the Liberty Trail each of which has unique scenery.

 South Somerset has something to offer everyone.
 We are confident that once you have discovered us, enjoyed relaxing in our beautiful cottages and 3 acres of grounds, you will come back time and time again.